 TIP: Research your keywords for SEO first, then aim to use the main one in your headline.

 4. Use simple everyday language

-Trying to sound intelligent?
+Trying to sound intelligent, or professional?

 Instead of impressing your audience, you’re putting them to sleep!
 You’re challenging their brains and making it harder for them to follow your thoughts.

 They’ll be clicking away before they finish reading, and they definitely aren’t about to act on whatever it is you want them to do.

 “A confused mind always says ‘no’.”

 What you should do is use language that you’d use in an everyday conversation – this is how you connect with people’s minds.